Identicum/oidc-demoapp-connect2id/README.md

 ## Configure
-In order to deploy the demo application, you need to configure a number of parameters in the [web.xml] (app/src/main/webapp/WEB-INF/web.xml).
+In order to deploy the demo application, you need to configure a number of parameters in the [web.xml](app/src/main/webapp/WEB-INF/web.xml).
 Some of those parameters are endpoint URLs of your IdP.
 Additionally, you need to create your client application in your IdP and configure the client_id and client_secret.

 ## Build
 The build process to compile the source code is based in Apache Maven.
 To create the war file, go to the folder where you cloned the repository and run: